Advice Hub logo

 Can I wait until I see if I pass my exams or not, and then apply for Mitigating Circumstances if I have failed any?

-No, this is not possible.
-The University expects you to apply for Mitigating Circumstances as soon as you are aware that you are experiencing difficulties.
-There are strict deadlines at the end of every semester for submitting Mitigating Circumstances applications.
-Usually this is approximately one week following the end of the exam diet.
+Usually, the deadline is approximately one week following the end of the exam diet.
 After the published deadline, no applications will be accepted into the system.
 If you have difficult circumstances, it is wise to follow the mitigating circumstances process and apply as soon as you can.
 The University expects students to know about the Mitigating Circumstances process and follow it if necessary.

 What happens if I miss the deadline for submitting Mitigating Circumstances?
-I was very unwell last semester, but I didn’t know about Mitigating Circumstances?
+I was very unwell last semester, but I didn’t know about Mitigating Circumstances.

-There is no possibility to submit Mitigating Circumstances late.
-You cannot apply for last semester.
+There is no possibility to submit a Mitigating Circumstances application late.
+You cannot apply for the previous semester.
 The only option you now have is to make an Academic Appeal (which is a different process).
 In the appeal, you will be required to explain a good reason why you did not apply for Mitigating Circumstances at the time you were unwell.
 The University does not accept lack of knowledge of the process as an acceptable reason.
 This is why knowing about the Mitigating Circumstances process from the beginning of your studies is very important.

 I was unwell for a couple of weeks recently but didn't go to a doctor as it didn’t seem necessary.
 I’m better now but can I still apply for Mitigating Circumstances?